 The first male decided to stop by one of our vehicles and stare at its occupants.
 We were not blocking his path, so it is hard to known why he stopped.

-For some reason he was not too keen on them, as you can see from his body language.
+For some reason he was not too keen on the people in the vehicle, as you can see from his body language.
 He could hear the airplane getting closer, so he kept on moving.

 The pilot taxied towards this lion (the other lion had already moved into the bushes on the right) to keep him moving away from the passenger loading area